 The verdict of your case is heavily dependent on whether you have prior convictions of similar charges and the unique circumstances of your case, but outside of these factors, there are several options for a strong defense that may apply to your case.
 The most common criminal defense angles are detailed below:

 Fortunately, if you have been charged with possession or transportation of drugs for sale, you do have potential defense options.
 Whether you want to argue that you didn’t know about the drugs that were found in your possession or that you were not read your Miranda rights, you do have options.
-The key to taking one of these lines of defense, however, is having a drug defense attorney there to guide you through the legal process and make sure you have the evidence needed to back up and substantiate your claims in court.
+The key to taking one of these lines of defense, however, is having a drug crime attorney there to guide you through the legal process and make sure you have the evidence needed to back up and substantiate your claims in court.
 You should not attempt to represent yourself for such a serious charge, especially when there is so much on the line.

 If you would like to find out more about how a drug defense attorney could help you, schedule a consultation and case evaluation by contacting Ryan Garvey Attorneys today at 602-296-3434.
 We will work with you on your possession or transportation of drugs for sale defense.